Sue Sullivan Twilley

 She graduated from Lexington High School in Lexington, Mississippi.
 She continued her education at Mississippi State College for Women with her Bachelor’s degree and Mississippi State University with her Masters degree.
 She obtained her PhD in Plant Genetics from Cornell University in Ithaca, New York.

 After completing her doctoral studies, she joined the staff of the University of Delaware where she developed a corn breeding program.
 Sue met Clarence, her husband-to-be, in a corn field of research plots at an event sponsored by the University of Delaware.
+They were married November 26, 1977,

 She worked for various seed companies as a Seed Geneticist in Tifton, GA, Marion, OH, Kentland, IN, Slater, IA and Kunia, HI.
 She enjoyed meeting and discussing corn genetics with corn breeders from around the world.
 She was affectionally known as “Dr. Sue” by her associates and employees.
 Sue was a member of CAST, Council for Agricultural Science and Technology, and the American Society of Agronomy.

-She was a member of First Baptist Church in Johnston.
+She was a member of First Baptist Church of Greater Des Moines in Johnston.
 She loved the Lord and enjoyed scripture conversation with her bible study group and friends over the years.
 Sue enjoyed traveling to new places and other countries with Italy being her favorite.
 She was in her element living in Hawaii with the beautiful scenery and amazing flowers and plants.
 But, most of all, she enjoyed traveling to Delaware to see and visit her daughter and family, including an awesome cat named Mushie.
 She loved all flowers and plants, especially orchids.
 She enjoyed reading mystery books and watching mystery movies.
 Living in and walking the beaches of Hawaii was definitely a highlight.

 She was preceded in death by her parents and cousins on both sides.